Testing the chemical homogeneity of chemically tagged dissolved birth clusters

 \section{Acknowledgements}

-The authors acknowledge the land on which the University of Toronto operates.
-For thousands of years it has been the traditional land of the Huron-Wendat, the Seneca, and the Mississaugas of the Credit River, and it is home to many Indigenous people from across Turtle Island.
-The authors are grateful to have the opportunity to work on this land.
-The authors also acknowledge the land on which the Apache Point Observatory is located, the traditional land of the Pueblo of Sandia, the Navajo, and the Apache.
-The authors are grateful to have access to the data collected on this land.
+We acknowledge and are grateful to have the opportunity to work on the land on which the University of Toronto operates.
+For thousands of years it has been the traditional land of the Huron-Wendat, the Seneca, and the Mississaugas of the Credit River, and it is home to many Indigenous peoples from across Turtle Island.
+We also acknowledge and are grateful to have access to the data collected on the land on which the Apache Point Observatory is located, the traditional land of the Pueblo of Sandia, the Navajo, and the Apache.

+We thank the anonymous referees for a useful report.
+We also thank John Donor, Vijith J. Poovelil, and our other colleagues in SDSS for helpful comments and conversations that enhanced this work.
 This research received financial support from NSERC (funding reference numbers RGPIN-2015-05235 \& RGPIN-2020-04712), an Ontario Early Researcher Award (ER16-12-061), and from the Canada Research Chair program.
 NPJ received support from an Alexander Graham Bell Canada Graduate Scholarship-Doctoral from the Natural Sciences and Engineering Research Council of Canada.

 Funding for the Sloan Digital Sky Survey IV has been provided by the Alfred P. Sloan Foundation, the U.S. Department of Energy Office of Science, and the Participating Institutions.
 SDSS-IV acknowledges support and resources from the Center for High-Performance Computing at the University of Utah.
 The SDSS web site is \url{www.sdss.org}.